fbs147/Benshu-Fan/README.md

 My name is **Ben-Shu Fan(范本澍)**.
 I am currently pursuing a Ph.D. in the Department of Physics at Tsinghua University.
-I am currently working on the Condensed Matter Physics. <font color=BlueViolet>Test</font>
+I am currently working on the Condensed Matter Physics.

 Especially, I am currently working on the following topics:
 * **Light-matter Interaction**: